ORLOG-NTUA/CISAMS/README.md

 # 🧠 Multi-Criteria Decision Analysis Toolkit
-A modular, reproducible pipeline for BBWM, PROMETHEE-II, AHP, and AUGMECON2 — designed for integrated circularity and sustainability assessment and trade-off analysis.
+A modular pipeline for BBWM, PROMETHEE-II, AHP, and AUGMECON2 — designed for integrated circularity and sustainability assessment and trade-off analysis.

 ## 📦 Overview